jamornsriwasansak/mortar/README.md

 * Lambert diffuse BRDF
 * GGX Microfacet BSDF (rough conductor and rough dielectric)
 * FPS-style camera for traversing the scene

-### Note
-The application guesses the material from MTL file provided along with OBJ.
-It then proceed to guess roughness from specular exponent (Ns value) using Blinn-Phong to microfacet mapping mentioned in [Brian Karis' blog](http://graphicrants.blogspot.com/2013/08/specular-brdf-reference.html).

 ### Dependencies
 * vulkan sdk